TwoAD7/Pattern_Rec_Project/README.md

 # Pattern Rec.
 Project
 #### This is a repository for the pattern recognition class!
-This group contains the following group members
+The name of this group is called Machines Can "C" and contains the following group members:
 - Keaton Brewster
 - Christine Case
 - Roy Salinas